dnlbowers/modern-buddhism/README.md

 * It also serves as a navigation link to the home page called "about" as per the well-established convention expected by the user.

 #### *Logos:*
-* The logos illustrate the site's theme and offer something to appease the user's eye and fill the blank space without distracting from the title.
+* The logos illustrate the site's theme and offer something to appease the user's eye by filling the blank space without distracting from the title.

     * One logo on mobile devices was to ensure the title stays as big as possible on a smaller screen, improving the user experience.